clarity-lang/reference/README.md

 - Make sure that a similar issue doesn't already exists (check the closed ones)
 - Be specific
-- Give use cases and usage exemples
+- Give use cases and usage examples

 ## From candidate to SIP

-Once an issue is opened, it can have the tag `clarity-3-candidate`, meaning that the idea will be considered to be added to the upcoming version clarity.
+Once an issue is opened, it can have the tag `clarity-3-candidate`, meaning that the idea will be considered to be added to the upcoming version of Clarity.
 While the issue has this tag, it's time to debate, brainstorm and improve the specification.

 Moving forward, the proposal will fall under one of these tags: